petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.md

 However, the name sort of implies that curating the repro pack is a distinct phase in the project that happens relatively later on.
-Continuous reproducibility would have us using a repro pack for the entire project, and it would follow a few important rules.
+Continuous reproducibility would have us using a repro pack for the entire project, and it would follow a few important rules we will discuss later.

 ## How to get there